-The main form of education for students with learning disabilities were special educational institutions which are special schools or special departments in which specialists educated children with learning disabilities separated from other children.
-Separation of children from families and accommodation in special institutions has proved to be useless because the methods were often inappropriate and below the level of capabilities of those children.
-Because of this, the potentials needed for successful integration, were not fulfilled.
-Strong support for the integration of children with learning disabilities into the regular educational system was provided by the ideas of equal education and education for all, regardless of the existing differences, based on the 1948 Human Rights Declaration.
-Also by a number of other international and national documents that were later adopted, and among them the utmost importance has the UN Convention on the Rights of Persons with Disabilities.
-Based on the Convention, the National Strategy for equal opportunities for individuals with disabilities from 2017 to 2020 was adopted.
-Its goal is to progress and enhance the protection of the rights of people with disabilities in order to make the Croatian society as sensitive and adapted to the necessary changes in favor of equalizing the opportunities of individuals with disabilities.
-For whom it is necessary to create the conditions for their active inclusion and equal participation in society, respect the innate dignity and respect the special interests and prevent any form of discrimination.
+The main form of education for students with intellectual disabilities was traditionally education in special educational institutions which are special schools or special departments in which specialists educated children with intellectual disabilities separated from other children.
+Separation of children from families and accommodation in special institutions has proved to be useless because the methods were often inappropriate, below the level of capabilities of those children, because of that, the potentials needed for successful integration, were not fulfilled.
+Strong support for the integration of children with intellectual disabilities into the regular educational system was provided by the ideas of equal education and education for all, regardless of the existing differences on the basis of the 1948 Human Rights Declaration and by a number of other international and national documents that were later adopted, and among them the utmost importance has the UN Convention on the Rights of Persons with Disabilities.
+Based on the Convention, the National Strategy for equalization of opportunities for persons with disabilities from 2017 to 2020 was adopted and its goal is to progress and enhance the protection of the rights of persons with disabilities in order to make the Croatian society as sensitive and adapted to the necessary changes in favor of equalizing the opportunities of persons with disabilities, for which it is necessary to create the conditions for their active inclusion and equal participation in society, respect the innate dignity and respect the special interests and prevent any form of discrimination.
 More recently, the term educational inclusion or inclusion of everyone in education is more frequently used.
-The main objective of the educational inclusion is not only to integrate children into a system of regular education but also to provide a series of conditions that create an ongoing process in which the educational and living needs of children with special educational needs, including children with learning disabilities, will be met.
+The main objective of the educational inclusion is not only to integrate children into a system of regular education but also to provide a series of conditions that make a continuous process in which the educational and living needs of children with special educational needs, including children with intellectual disabilities, will be met.

-According to the latest available data from the Croatian National Institute of Public Health in the Republic of Croatia, there are 511850 individuals with disabilities, out of which 307934 are men (60%) and 203916 are women (40%).
-This means individuals with disabilities make up about 11.9% of the total population of the Republic of Croatia.
-Of the above, the number of individuals with disabilities 4,8% are people with learning disabilities, and 29,6% of individuals with disabilities have multiple disabilities that contribute to the functional impairment of the person with the disability.
-Of individuals with disabilities, according to the available data of the social welfare system in the majority (80%) live in the family while about 17% of them live on their own.
-About 0.5% have a foster parent or a guardian, and 0.57% of people with disabilities reside in an institution.
-Learning disability with a 66% share of mild learning disability is the most common specified cause that determines the need for an appropriate form of education.
-The most common form of specialized implementation of complete educational integration is through teaching methods with individualized access and special additional help (defectologist, speech therapist, psychotherapist, etc.).
+According to the latest available data from the Croatian National Institute of Public Health in the Republic of Croatia, there are 511850 persons with disabilities, out of which 307934 are men (60%) and 203916 are women (40%), and in this way persons with disabilities make up about 11.9% of the total population of the Republic of Croatia.
+Of the above mentioned number of persons with disabilities 4,8% are persons with intellectual disabilities, and 29,6% of persons with disabilities have multiple disabilities that contribute to the functional impairment of the person with disability.
+Persons with disabilities, according to the available data of the social welfare system in the majority (80%) live in the family while about 17% of them live on their own.
+About 0.5% have a foster parent or a guardian, and 0.57% of persons with disabilities reside in an institution.
+Intellectual disability with a 66% share of light intellectual disability is the most common specified cause that determines the need for an appropriate form of education and the most common form of specialized implementation of complete educational integration is through teaching methods with individualized access and special additional help (defectologist, speech therapist, psychotherapist, etc.).

-Non-formal education of individuals with learning disabilities are the result of everyday activities in the work environment, in the family or in the free time and usually do not end with the issuance of an official document.
+Non-formal education of persons with intellectual disabilities is the result of everyday activities in the work environment, in the family or in the free time and usually does not end with the issuance of an official document.